gradle/gradle/design-docs/tooling-api-improvements.md

 For example, allow something similar to `gradle test --tests SomePattern`

-## Story: Tooling API build action requests a tooling model for a Gradle build (DONE)
+## Story: Tooling API build action requests a tooling model for a Gradle build

 This story adds support to build models that have a scope of a whole Gradle build (not just a project)